De La Salle Brothers: Child sexual abuse

 Brother Francis Manning FSC said that the order welcomed the inquiry.
 Before the abuse issue had become public a Brother wrote in a letter to an alleged abuser "It is best forgotten and I have told some brothers that no reference is to be made to it among themselves or the boys.
 The whole affair is best dropped with the prayer that all will learn that lesson that our holy rule is very wise in its prescriptions".
 The order conducted dozens of internal interviews in this case, but did not report the matter to police.

-On 11 March 2022 statements of apology were made in the Northern Ireland Assembly by ministers from the five main political parties in Northern Ireland and by representatives of six institution where abuse had taken place, including Br Francis Manning representing the De La Salle Brothers.
+On 11 March 2022 statements of apology were made in the Northern Ireland Assembly by ministers from the five main political parties in Northern Ireland and by representatives of six institutions where abuse had taken place, including Br Francis Manning representing the De La Salle Brothers.
 Several abuse survivors and their family members were critical of the apologies that were made by the institutional representatives.

 In the 1960s the deputy headmaster of St Gilbert's approved school (for young minor offenders) run by Brothers from the De La Salle order in Hartlebury, Worcestershire, England, was convicted of six counts of sexually abusing boys at the school.
 He was subsequently reinstated as a teacher at another school.
 In 2014, former pupils of the school described "a 30-year campaign of sadistic and degrading abuse" including rapes and beatings.
 A headmaster, a deputy headmaster, and Brothers were reported to have been among those responsible.
 Police launched an investigation into allegations of abuse at the school between the 1940s and 1970s after former pupils were interviewed by BBC Hereford and Worcester, and documents intended to be unavailable until 2044 were released under the Freedom of Information Act 2000.
 In 2017 and 2018 two former staff members were tried for serious sexual offences, assault causing actual bodily harm, and child cruelty.
 They were acquitted of all charges other than three charges of child cruelty against one of the defendants, on which the jury was unable to reach a verdict.
 Other, named, abusers were reported to have died.